Why use webhooks?

 Email Verifier — Single

-Notification only.
+This is a notification only.
 Call GET /email/verify/bulk with theid to retrieve results.

 Phone Finder — Single

-Notification only.
+This is a notification only.
 Call GET /phone/bulk with theid to retrieve results.

 |---|---|---|